 - November 15, and May 1 of every year.

 - New students can submit the application for scholarship when applying for admissions.

 Since the IBEF is administratively separate from UWest, it is not possible to transfer documents in the UWest’s files to students’ IBEF scholarship packages.
 Consequently, it is imperative that applicants submit all the required documents in their application, since the UWest can not transfer documents from its files to those of the IBEF.

-- Current students can submit the application for scholarship to the office of Admissions before the deadline.
+- Current students can submit the application for scholarship to IBEF Liaison Officer located in Room AD209 in the Administration Building before the deadline.

 - REQUIRED DOCUMENTS:

-- New Students, First-time IBEF Applicants and newly admitted students to the MA and Ph.D program:
+- New Students, First- time IBEF Applicants and newly admitted students to the MA, MDiv and Ph.D program:

 - Completed IBEF Scholarship application form;